-In the image, you can observe the texture of water and how light is dispersing on the lake’s surface to an illusion of a starry night.
-Moreover, P30 Pro’s camera has also captured a lone star on the sky to the left side of the Minar-e-Pakistan, a surprising feat for a smartphone camera.
+You can observe the water’s texture in the image and how light is dispersing on the lake’s surface to an illusion of a starry night.
+Moreover, P30 Pro’s camera has also captured a lone star in the sky to the left side of the Minar-e-Pakistan, a surprising feat for a smartphone camera.

-The only thing that annoys us about the primary lens is that the lights from the street lamps in the above photo have been disseminated across the image.
+The only thing that annoys us about the primary lens is that the street lamps’ lights in the above photo have been disseminated across the image.

 You can see this problem in the following shot.

-While the camera can disperse the light from a strong source, thankfully, it does not show the same behavior with the fairy lights, which are commonly used for decorations.
+While the camera can disperse the light from a strong source, thankfully, it does not show the same behavior as the fairy lights, commonly used for decorations.

-Though fairy lights in the above photo are not distinguishable, you do not end up with an overexposed shot, which can be a great help, especially if you are doing wedding shoots with your phone.
+Though fairy lights in the above photo are not distinguishable, you do not end up with an overexposed shot, which can help, especially if you are doing wedding shoots with your phone.